Home » Appetizer Recipes » Sun-dried Tomato Ricotta Crostini Appetizer

 • Place over soft, creamy ricotta atop crunchy crostini bread.
 The combination of texture makes these bite-sized Sun-dried Tomato Ricotta Crostini even more unique.

 Pro tip: Make sure you use sun-dried tomatoes packed in oil, as they will help bind everything together and create the proper consistency.
-You can also use this sun-dried tomatoes in Sun Dried Tomato Black Bean Hummus for another healthy appetizer recipe.
+You can also use these sun-dried tomatoes in Sun Dried Tomato Black Bean Hummus for another healthy appetizer recipe.

 Process shot of Sun Dried Tomato, garlic and basil blended in a food processor